Supercongruences for central trinomial coefficients: Introduction

 When $b^2-4c\not=0$, it is known that

 where

 is the Legendre polynomial of degree $n$.

-Those $T_n:=T_n(1,1)\ (n\in\in\N)$ are called {\it central trinomial coefficients}.
+Those $T_n:=T_n(1,1)\ (n\in\N)$ are called {\it central trinomial coefficients}.
 Such numbers play important roles in enumerative combinatorics; for example, $T_n$ is the number of lattice paths from the point $(0, 0)$ to $(n, 0)$ with only allowed steps $(1, 1)$, $(1, -1)$ and $(1, 0)$ (cf. \cite[A002426]{Sl}).
+For some known congruences involving central trinomial coefficients or their generalizations, the reader may consult \cite{CS,CW,Liu,MS,S14a,S14b,S22}.

 In 2016 the second author conjectured (cf. \cite[A277640]{S}) that for any prime $p>3$ and $n\in\Z^+=\{1,2,3,\ldots\}$ we have

 where $\Z_p$ denotes the ring of $p$-adic integers.
 In this paper we confirm this conjecture and establish the following further result.